Welcome to the English Department at Moorpark College

 -

-relate the literature to its historical and cultural milieu, and demonstrate adequate understanding of the major traditions and genres of English literature.
+relate the literature to its historical and cultural context, and demonstrate adequate understanding of the major traditions and genres of English literature.

 -